Sheldon & Tracy Levy Student Learning Centre: Facilities and student resources

 Quiet study rooms on floor 4, The Garden, in Toronto Metropolitan University Student Learning Centre.

-Upon entering the building on the ground floor/first floor, also known as The Valley, an amphitheatrer and Starbucks can be found.
+Upon entering the building on the ground floor/first floor, also known as The Valley, an amphitheatre and Starbucks can be found.
 On the second floor, accessible from the first floor up a giant set of stairs, a student run booth can be found to help guild visitors.
 This booth contains maps of the centrer and TMU campus, as well as information about student resources and events.
 Off the second floor is also bridge access to the TMU library, an existing building with various resources and staff to help students.
 On floor three, The Bluffs, the DMZ Sandbox can be found, as well as a digital tech. lab with 3D printers called the Isaac Olowolafe Jr. Digital media experience lab.
 The fourth floor, The Garden, contains student life and support offices along with academic accommodation support for students with learning disabilities.
 On the fifth floor, The Sun, seminar rooms and desks up for reservation can be found, and on the sixth floor, The Beach, a casual seating area has been filled with beach chairs and bean bags.
 The seventh floor, The Forest, is known as a quiet floor and features graduate study spaces that are only accessible to graduate students, there are also desks for reservation on this floor and floor eighth, The Sky, which has collaborative and individual study spaces.